lucasjellema/katacoda-scenarios/introduction-faker-data-generation/intro.md

 Faker provides supported for data in many different categories - IP addresses, Vehicle Models, Credit Card Numbers, First Names, Addresses, Country Codes, Telephone Numbers, Timestamps and Dates (past and present), Filenames and random numbers and text.
 And much more besides.

-This scenario introduces Faker: what it can dom, how it can be used and how it can be customized.
+This scenario introduces Faker: what it can do, how it can be used and how it can be customized.
 Faker can be used in a browser and from a Node application as well as from a CLI.

 ## Resources